NEWSMAKER-Nigeria's Okonjo-Iweala makes history as head of WTO | Law-Order

 A self-declared "doer" with a track record of taking on seemingly intractable problems, Okonjo-Iweala will have her work cut out for her at the trade body, even with Donald Trump, who had threatened to pull the United States out of the organisation, no longer in the White House.
 As director-general, a position that wields limited formal power, Okonjo-Iweala, 66, will need to broker international trade talks in the face of persistent U.S.-China conflict; respond to pressure to reform trade rules; and counter protectionism heightened by the COVID-19 pandemic.

-In her acceptance speech at the WTO, she said that getting a trade deal at the next major ministerial meeting would be a "top priority" and also urged members to reject vaccine nationalism, according to a delegate attending the closed-door meeting.
+In her acceptance speech at the WTO, she said that getting a trade deal at the next major ministerial meeting would be a "top priority" and also urged members to reject vaccine nationalism, according to a delegate attending the closed meeting, which was held virtually.
 In the same speech, she described the challenges facing the body as "numerous and tricky but not insurmountable".
+She is set to begin work on March 1.

+The U.S. delegate said that Washington was committed to working closely with her and would be a "constructive partner" while China's delegate pledged "full support" for her.
+EU trade commissioner Valdis Dombrovskis said he looked forward to working closely with her to drive "much-needed reform of the institution".

 A 25-year veteran of the World Bank, where she oversaw an $81 billion portfolio, Okonjo-Iweala ran against seven other candidates by espousing a belief in trade's ability to lift people out of poverty.
 She studied development economics at Harvard after experiencing civil war in Nigeria as a teenager.
 She returned to the country in 2003 to serve as finance minister and backers point to her hard-nose negotiating skills that helped seal a deal to cancel billions of dollars of Nigerian debt with the Paris Club of creditor nations in 2005.

 SWEET BUT STRONG Okonjo-Iweala becomes one of the few female heads of a major multilateral body.
-She is expected to join the WTO's Geneva lakeside headquarters within weeks where her portrait is set to be hung beside others of men, mostly white and from rich countries.
+When she joins the WTO's Geneva lakeside headquarters her portrait is set to be hung beside others of men, mostly white and from rich countries.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)